RB Commons Home

 Scrabble with Roberta, ca. 2000.

-After the Denver convention, our relocation to New England became an emerging reality, followed by a five-year period of hands-on engagement in caregiving from very close range, regularly sharing tasks with Roberta's helpers not only in order to make ends meet, but also to create a seamless experience of daily life for her.
+After the Denver convention, our sudden relocation to New England became a fait accomplis, followed by a five-year period of hands-on engagement in caregiving from very close range, regularly sharing tasks with Roberta's helpers not only in order to make ends meet, but to the extent possible, also to create a seamless experience of daily life for her.

-If you are interested, you can find out more about Roberta's plan of care, and some of the people and organizations who helped us to implement it, by following the links below.
-Or, if you are in the U.S. and need help with implementing something similar yourself, you might want to contact your nearest chapter of the Alzheimers' Association.
-One thing I learned from acting as Roberta's "carer" is that there's no substitute for intimate knowledge about the person who suffers from dementia.
-Realizing this kept me going through a very long period of hands-on involvement.
-An inspiring site to visit, to learn more about this perspective, is sponsored by the Alzheimer's Association of Australia.
+If you are interested, you can learn a bit more about Roberta's plan of care, and about some of the people and organizations who helped us to implement it, by following the links below.
+Or, if you are in the U.S. and simply need help with the care of a parent with dementia, you might prefer to contact your nearest chapter of the Alzheimers' Association.

-Whatever has brought you to the Roberta Bitgood Commons, I hope you will find something relevant to your concerns, and thank you for visiting!
+Whatever has brought you to the Roberta Bitgood Commons, I wish you well in your quest for inspiration, and thank you for visiting here!

 Grace Wiersma